pponsv/lomb_periodogram/README.md

 ## Documentation

-The documentation of the python API can be found [here](https://pponsv.github.io/lomb_periodogram).
-A description of the periodogram and a jupyter notebook with an example can also be found [here](./doc/)
+A description of the periodogram and a jupyter notebook with an example can be found [here](./doc/)

 ## Features: